Jonathan Wright

 Rare sheet of globe gores by Jodocus Hondius (c.1618) ©The Sunderland Collection

-During his inspection Jonathan noticed the curious lining of the globe; it was pasted with contemporary Catholic texts, torn-up tax returns and letters.
+During his inspection, Jonathan noticed the curious lining of the globe.
+It was pasted with contemporary Catholic texts, torn-up tax returns and letters!

-Jonathan told Jerry about some of the signs of practical use on the globe - again reinforcing the fact that globes such as this were much more scientific tools rather than just objets d’art.
+Jonathan tells Jerry about some of the signs of practical use on the globe - again reinforcing the fact that globes such as this were much more scientific tools rather than just objets d’art.

 Jonathan working on the globe in his studio ©Jonathan Wright